Minnesota Military & Veterans Museum: Museum Exhibits

+Museum Archive

+The searchable archive is the state’s largest Veteran, military unit, and veteran organization record repository.
+The archive includes photographs, personal letters and diaries, scrapbooks, maps, posters, sheet music, periodicals and newspapers, and official correspondence, records, and military orders.
+Audio-visual materials include films, audio tapes, video tapes, DVDs and CDs.

+Museum Library

+The museum's military history library contains more than 15,000 circulating books and pamphlets, including a very large collection of military technical and field manuals.
+Special attention is given to materials that specifically relate to the military experiences of Minnesotans and to military units with Minnesota ties.

 Facilities

 The museum's main building was originally used during the summer at Camp Ripley as a regimental headquarters for the Minnesota National Guard.
 Its architecture was inspired by the buildings of Fort Ripley, a 19th-century frontier army post (1849–1877) once located a few miles upriver.
 The building was expanded and remodeled in 1986–1987 for exclusive use by the museum.
 It still houses most of the museum's exhibits, administrative offices, and the gift shop, but since 1987 several adjacent buildings have also been rehabbed to provide work, storage and exhibit space.
 The entire museum complex now covers 2 acre and includes nine buildings.

+The museum broke ground on a new 40,000 sqft facility on 17 September 2023.